-Figure 4.1 shows the overlaid initial (solid) and final (dotted) solutions for the six methods (all with CFL = $v\Delta t/\Delta x = 0.1$ so that time discretization errors are negligible and the results do not change with smaller $\Delta t$ ).
+Figure 4.1 shows the overlaid initial (solid) and final (dotted) solutions for the six methods (all with $CFL = v\Delta t/\Delta x = 0.1$ so that time discretization errors are negligible and the results do not change with smaller Δt).
 The second-order Arakawa result displays a large phase error, as evidenced by the mismatch in peak locations.

 Furthermore, one clearly sees spurious oscillations that build up behind the pulses and propagate through the mesh.
 These kinds of errors could be particularly significant in cases where nonlinear interactions of coherent structures are important, so one would like to minimize phase errors between various components of the solution.

 Reducing the spurious oscillations seen with the Arakawa method may require very high resolution and/or including relatively strong viscosity.
 Much of the total error in the Arakawa solution originates from the step function, which propagates through the mesh and adversely affects the smooth pulse.
-However, even without the step function, the solution would still oscillate to unphysical negative values (for a Gaussian with a Full Width at Half Maximum (FWHM) of 1, and 12.8 points per FWHM, the oscillations in the solution will reach -6% of the peak value after propagating a distance of 10).
-In many respects this is not unexpected, as in the one-dimensional limit the Arakawa discretization reduces to a second-order center-differenced method (see (3.2)).
+(Indeed, even very high resolution will not eliminate spurious oscillations for Arakawa with a step-function initial profile.)
+However, even without the step function, the solution would still oscillate to unphysical negative values (for a Gaussian with a full width at half maximum (FWHM) of 1, and 12.8 points per FWHM, the oscillations in the solution will reach -6% of the peak value after propagating a distance of 10).
+In many respects this is not unexpected, as in the 1D limit the Arakawa discretization reduces to a second-order center-differenced method (see (3.2)).
 The WENO3 and PPM4 solutions display significant diffusion near the Gaussian peak (PPM4 is slightly less diffusive), but both show relatively small phase errors and asymmetries.
-However, the finite volume methods with smooth extrema preserving limiters reproduce the initial conditions quite well, with peak amplitude drops of $\sim 10^{-7}$ .
+However, the finite volume methods with smooth extrema preserving limiters reproduce the initial conditions quite well, with peak amplitude drops of $\sim 10^{-7}$.
 Additionally, no finite volume result has spurious oscillations; the solution stays above the initial minimum, preserving positivity.

-As another test, we can initialize the vorticity to be a cosine wave in the direction of propagation with wave number k, $\omega^0(y,t=0)=\cos(ky)$ .
-After a time $T=2\pi/(kv)$ the wave should have moved exactly one wavelength and reproduce the initial condition.
-For linear algorithms, the numerical solution will be a cosine wave, with possible phase shift and amplitude errors: $\omega^T(y)=\omega(y,t=T)=a\cos(ky+\phi)$ .
+As another test, we can initialize the vorticity to be a cosine wave in the direction of propagation with wave number k, $\omega^0(y, t = 0) = \cos(ky)$.
+After a time $T = 2\pi/(kv)$ the wave should have moved exactly one wavelength and reproduce the initial condition.
+For linear algorithms, the numerical solution will be a cosine wave, with possible phase shift and amplitude errors: $\omega^T(y) = \omega(y, t = T) = a \cos(ky + \phi)$.
 Because of the nonlinearities in the limiters of these algorithms, a standard linear von Neumann analysis cannot be done, so we measure amplitude and phase errors that build up during one advection period in the following way.
-If there were no damping, the numerical cosine wave would satisfy $\langle \omega^2 \rangle = 1/2$ for all $k=2\pi m/L$ (except m=0,N/2), where $\langle \cdots \rangle$ denotes the average operator along the y-direction.
-Let us characterize a numerical damping factor $\gamma_n$ by
+If there were no damping, the numerical cosine wave would satisfy $\langle \omega^2 \rangle = 1/2$ for all $k = 2\pi m/L$ (except m = 0, N/2), where $\langle \cdots \rangle$ denotes the average operator along the y-direction.
+Let us characterize a numerical damping factor γ_n by

-$$\left\langle \omega^2 \right\rangle (T) = \frac{1}{2} e^{-2\gamma_n T}.$$ (4.1)
+(4.1) $$\left\langle \omega^2 \right\rangle(T) = \frac{1}{2} e^{-2\gamma_n T}.$$